open-telemetry/docs-ja/specification/specification/trace/sdk_exporters/jaeger.md

 ### ID

 <!--
 Trace and span IDs in Jaeger are random sequences of bytes.
-However, Thrft model represents IDs using `i64` type, or in case of a 128-bit wide Trace ID as two `i64` fields `traceIdLow` and `traceIdHigh`.
+However, Thrift model represents IDs using `i64` type, or in case of a 128-bit wide Trace ID as two `i64` fields `traceIdLow` and `traceIdHigh`.
 The bytes MUST be converted to/from unsigned ints using Big Endian byte order, e.g. `[0x10, 0x00, 0x00, 0x00] == 268435456`.